While searching for a fresh alternative to gallery canvases artist Marguerite Bartherotte aka "G.Kero" turned her hands to fashion.

 I think that the future of fashion will be paradoxal as the reflexion of our society.
 On one hand, you’ll see more and more fast fashion shops opening.
 They steal original ideas from young designers like me and use cheap labour in poor countries, and, on the other hand, you will see new locally made or small production little brands like us.
 I think that, unfortunately, the bad education and this massive monster which is consumerism will make huge damages and maybe kill everything around.
 I think that people should only buy clothes that last and boycott brands that exploit cheap labours to make huge margins and profits.
 At least people who can afford to do otherwise.

 We are all actors of our destiny.
 I am sad when I hear people saying « This is how it goes. one can’t change the world ».
 Yes we can.
 As rich countries now that we have a certain power to buy we should as well use this power to stop buying.
 When buying something we should not say « just do it » but « think about it before ».
 This is a wonderful and gigantic power.
 If we start being ethics and act well individually then the world will change around us.
 We don’t need books people and religion to tells us what is good or bad.
-We are feeling it in ourselves as part of the Univers.
+We are feeling it in ourselves as part of the whole thing which is the Univers.
 More love is needed.
 This is the only thing I am really sure of.
 Speaking about fashion and consumption we have the power to change the word each time we buy something or choose not to buy it.
 In France we always hear about « augmenter le pouvoir d’achat » (rising the power to buy) but we should talk more about « le pouvoir de ne pas acheter », the « stop buying this » power .
 This is a huge power and we should use it.

 The clothes you design have a carefree, joyous, distinctive attitude, an attitude that’s transmitted through your campaigns as well.
 They remind me of the fashion of the late 80s-early 90s, when designers, models and people still had fun with fashion, when women wore the clothes, not the other way around, when individuality still mattered.
 Have women stopped having fun with fashion?

 Of course not!
-I can see lots of women around me happy to meet G.Kero.
+I can see lots of women around me happy to discover G.Kero.
 Maybe they have a reaction to the boring propositions they are surrounded by.
 Sometimes there is a contre-pieds to the massive tendency.
 It’s enough for us to live on.

 If big brands start advertising 45 kilos models with no smile it becomes fashion.
 And it has actually.
 But smile comes back.
 Fashion comes and goes.
 But sure there is a thing with pretending being serious since fashion is not a serious thing.
 Beauty is supposed to be a serious thing.
 What I admire in Marguerite’s work is her ability to play with beauty.
-To highlight what matter in a light and even sometime funny way.
+To highlight what matter in a light and even funny way.

 We live in a hectic world and more and more people are trying to go back to basics, to find a balance, to live mindfully.
 Your art and your clothes seem to carry this message of living simply and expressing yourself freely.
 What does beautiful living mean to you?